mredenti/ModernCMake/slides/episodes/variables.md

 Too .. you would need to modify the CMakeLists.txt file directly.

 Local variables are used to handle internal logic.
 How do we expose configuration options to the end user?

+## HOW TO TIE/INTRODUCE CACHE VARIABLES

+This example shows that it is possible to introduce conditionals to control the execution flow in CMake.
+However, the current setup does not allow the toggles to be set from outside, that is, without modifying CMakeLists.txt by hand.
+In principle, we want to be able to expose all toggles to the user, so that configuration can be tweaked without modifying the code for the build system.
+We will show how to do that in a moment.

 ## CACHE VARIABLES (I)